Reward Offered in 6-Year-Old's Death in Road Rage Shooting

-A $50,000 reward was offered Sunday for information leading to the arrest of the person who killed a 6-year-old boy in a road-rage shooting on the Costa Mesa (55) Freeway in Orange.
+A $50,000 reward was offered Sunday for information leading to the arrest of the person who killed a 6-year-old boy in an apparent road-rage shooting on the 55 Freeway in Orange.

-The family of Aiden Leos created a GoFundMe page Sunday to tout the reward offer, after a separate crowdfunding page set up earlier to help the family.
+The family of Aiden Leos created a GoFundMe page Sunday to announce the reward after a separate crowdfunding page was set up earlier to help the family.
 That page had raised more than $164,000 as of Sunday.

 “We can not let these murders get away with this.
 We NEED justice for AIDEN!!” the post reads.
 “As a distant family member I am trying to set up a REWARD of $50,000 for whoever helps in the arrest of these murderers!
 We will have this reward either way but if you feel led to donate to this, we appreciate your help.”

+Aiden was riding in a carseat in the back of a car driven by his mother Friday morning when he was struck by gunfire from another car.
+He was on his way to Kindergarten, family members said.

+Details about what led up to the shooting were not available, but investigators said it stemmed from an apparent road rage confrontation.

-The boy's mother was driving a silver Chevrolet Cruze sedan with her son in the right rear passenger booster seat when another driver opened fire between 7:55 a.m. and 8:15 a.m.
-Friday on the northbound 55 between the Garden Grove (22) Freeway and Chapman Avenue, California Highway Patrol Officer John De Matteo said.
+The other driver opened fire between 7:55 a.m. and 8:15 a.m.
+Friday on the northbound 55 between the 22 Freeway and Chapman Avenue, California Highway Patrol Officer John De Matteo said.

 It's unknown how many rounds were fired and the only initial description of the suspect vehicle is a white sedan, DeMatteo said.
 Investigators later said the vehicle may be a newer model, possibly white Volkswagen “wagon-style” sedan.

-The mother pulled over immediately and called 911 and the boy was rushed to Children's Hospital of Orange County, where he was pronounced dead, DeMatteo said.
+The mother pulled over immediately and called 911 and the boy was rushed to Children's Hospital of Orange County, where he died.

+Surrounded by her family over the weekend, Joanna Cloonan said she wants Aiden Leos to be remembered.

+“It almost felt like he wasn’t human sometimes because he was unbelievably kind and sweet,” she said.
+“As I was merging away from the carpool lane, I heard a loud noise and I heard my son say ‘ow,’ and I pulled the car over as soon as possible, and he had been shot.
+I tried to save him by calling 911, but he was losing a lot of blood -- he just didn’t deserve that.
+No one deserves that.”

-Investigators did not provide details of the road rage incident but assured the public it was not related to the rash of suspected pellet-gun shootings of vehicles on Southland freeways.
+Investigators did not provide details of the road rage incident but assured the public it was not related to the rash of suspected pellet-gun shootings of vehicles on the 91 Freeway in Orange and Riverside counties.

 “It was an isolated road rage incident between the mom and another driver from a white sedan,” CHP Officer Florentino Olivera said at the scene.
 “Not sure if there were passengers in that white sedan, but apparently there was a shot fired from that sedan into the silver car, and unfortunately the child that was seated in the right rear seat was struck.”